 Embracing Collaboration, Creativity, and Curiosity

-By tackling real-world challenges across the STEAM subjects, your child will develop transferable skills such as flexibility, creativity, and communication.
-They'll be encouraged to experiment rather than wait for instructions, and they'll learn that collaboration and critical thinking can solve even the trickiest of problems.
+By tackling real-world challenges across the subjects of science, technology, engineering, art, and mathematics (STEAM), your child will develop transferable skills such as flexibility, creativity, and communication.
+They'll be encouraged to experiment rather than wait for instructions and will learn that collaboration and critical thinking can solve tricky problems.

-Nord Anglia Education is also working with MIT to introduce your child to this innovative way of learning STEAM, encouraging creativity and experimentation, and teaching them how to apply their skills to real-world situations.
+Nord Anglia Education works with MIT to introduce your child to innovative STEAM learning, encouraging their creativity, experimentation, and application of skills to real-world situations.

 STEAM Teacher Workshops

-Our STEAM teachers participate in workshops at MIT that expose them to the forefront of research.
-Every summer, our teachers receive hands-on training at MIT from researchers and renowned academics.
-Activities include discussions and workshops with leading engineers and scientists about such topics like climate change, bio-engineering, and space exploration.
+Our STEAM teachers participate in workshops at MIT that expose them to the forefront of STEAM research and thinking.
+Every summer, Nord Anglia teachers visit MIT to receive hands-on training from MIT researchers and renowned academics.
+Activities include discussions and workshops with leading engineers and scientists about topics like climate change, food production technologies, city planning, or gaming, among other things.